 - If no opposition arises, or if any opposition is resolved in favour of the applicant, then the Registry issues a Certificate of Registration, officially granting exclusive rights.

-Duration and Renewal
+Duration and Renewal of Trademarks in Zanzibar

-- Validity: 10 years from the filing date.
+A registered trademark in Zanzibar is valid for 10 years from the filing date.

 Key Considerations for Applicants